-- 1) CERTIFICATION WHEN FML IS TAKEN FOR THE EMPLOYEE'S OWN SERIOUS HEALTH CONDITION.
-When FML is requested for the employee's own serious health condition, the University may, at its discretion, require that an employee's request for leave be supported by a written certification issued to the University by the employee's health care provider.
-The certification may be provided by the employee on a form given to the employee by the University and shall, regardless of the format in which it is provided, include the following: - a) Certification that the employee has a serious health condition as defined in Section H.1.a.4., above; and
+When FML is requested for the employee's own serious health condition, the University may, at its discretion, require that an employee's request for leave be supported by written certification issued by the employee's health care provider.
+When certification is required by the University, the employee shall be so advised in writing.
+Certification may be provided by the employee on a form given to the employee by the University and shall, regardless of the format in which it is provided, include:

-- b) A statement as to whether the employee is unable to perform any one or more of the essential assigned functions of the position; and - c) The date on which the employee's serious health condition began, if known, the probable duration of the condition, and the employee's probable date of return to work; and - d) Whether it will be medically necessary for the employee to take leave intermittently or to work on a reduced work schedule and, if so, the probable duration of such schedule; and - e) If the condition will result in periodic episodes of incapacity, an estimate of the duration and frequency of episodes of incapacity.
+- 1. a certification that the employee has a serious health condition as defined in Section B.1.a.x., above, and - 2. a statement as to whether the employee is unable to perform any one or more of the essential assigned functions of the position, and - 3. the date on which the employee's serious health condition began, if known, the probable duration of the condition, and the employee's probable date of return, and - 4. whether it will be medically necessary for the employee to take leave intermittently or to work on a reduced work schedule and, if so, the probable duration of the need for such schedule, and, - 5. if the condition will result in periodic episodes of incapacity, an estimate of the duration and frequency of episodes of incapacity.